shyamkaarthikeyan/2D-Pictures-to-3D/README.md

 ## Troubleshooting
 - "Torch not found" or CUDA issues: install the correct PyTorch wheel from the [official guide](https://pytorch.org/get-started/locally/).
-- First run is slow: the model is downloaded from [Hugging Face](https://huggingface.co/stabilityai/TripoSR).
 - Missing packages: ensure `flask`, `flask-cors`, `numpy`, and `torch` are installed in your environment.
 - Permission issues on `outputs/`: the app will create it if missing; otherwise create it manually.